Graduate Academic Programs

 Course Withdrawal and Tuition Refund

-Any MBA, MME, or MSE student who withdraws from courses for which he or she is registered must notify the Graduate Studies and Continuing Education Office.
+Any MBA, MME, or MSE student who withdraws from courses for which he or she is registered must notify the Graduate and Professional Studies Office.
 The effective date of withdrawal is the date on which the student notifies the office.
 Failure to give notice of withdrawal will result in a grade of F. Notifying the instructor does not constitute official withdrawal.
 A refund schedule based on official withdrawal date is available on the GS and CE web pages.
 Part-time students receiving federal financial assistance (Title IV) will receive a refund according to federal policy as noted above.